Osu Kannon 大須観音

 Osu is well known in Nagoya for its alternative, even outlandish style, making it the city's own Harajuku and Akihabara combined.
 As you stroll through the streets of the bustling arcade, it's not unusual to see locals in outrageous street fashions, shopping for their next sartorial statement.
 Some are happy to pose for photos, but don't forget to ask permission first.

-The district is home to plenty of secondhand fashion stores like Komehyo, souvenir shops, and retro toy and game stores like Super Potato and Mandarake near Kamimaezu Station.
+The district is home to plenty of secondhand fashion stores like Komehyo, souvenir shops, and retro toy and game stores like Super Potato (used game store) and Mandarake (secondhand manga bookstore) near Kamimaezu Station.

 When you ask a Japanese person about Nagoya , they'll say it has great food, and Osu Kannon is no exception.
 Everywhere you go, the streets are filled with the scents of various stalls selling fried chicken, takoyaki, Turkish kebabs, and more.
 There's even an open-air Brazilian kitchen, Osso Brasil.